 It was definitely a page turner, but not because I couldn’t get enough of the story, rather the many gratuitous references to Milwaukee.
 The author, Gary Brandner, was born in Michigan in 1930 and died in Nevada in 2013, and other than the title of the book, he can’t be connected to Milwaukee via an Internet search.
 However, he clearly lived in Brew City at some point in his life or spent a lot of time here.

-The copy references Whitefish Bay, Shorewood, Brown Deer, River Hills, a strip club in South Milwaukee, the Brewers, Walnut Street (where, according to the book, is the place to score a hooker), the Performing Art Center (now Marcus Center for the Performing Arts) and Brady Street "where the hippies had moved in and, to nearly everyone's surprise, seemed to be peacefully coexisting with the older Polish and Italian families."
+The copy references Whitefish Bay, Shorewood, Brown Deer, River Hills, a strip club in South Milwaukee, the Brewers, Walnut Street (which, according to the book, is the place to score a hooker), the Performing Art Center (now Marcus Center for the Performing Arts) and Brady Street "where the hippies had moved in and, to nearly everyone’s surprise, seemed to be peacefully coexisting with the older Polish and Italian families."

 Brandner botched a couple local references.
 The Pfister Hotel is spelled "Phister" (whoops) and Miller beer is called "Miller’s" beer.
 At other times, Brandner rambles in too much detail about one character’s drive from Lincoln Memorial Drive to Whitefish Bay via Lake Drive.

 Like many novels of this ilk, "Saturday Night in Milwaukee" has very little character development, a flimsy storyline and raunchy sex scenes.

 The plot revolves around beer baron Karl Reicherman whose family had been in the brewing industry for generations.
 Reicherman – who is, of course, unhappily married to an attractive woman he was unable to impregnate – invites five people to spend the evening (the entire evening, as in a "sleep over") at his Whitefish Bay mansion.